Fujifilm X-T1 vs Olympus E-520

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-T1 has an electronic viewfinder (2360k dots), while the E-520 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the X-T1 offers a wider field of view (100%) than the one in the E-520 (95%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the X-T1 has a higher magnification (0.77x vs 0.46x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Fujifilm X-T1 and Olympus E-520 along with similar information for a selection of comparators.

 One feature that differentiates the E-520 and the X-T1 is in-body image stabilization (IBIS).
-The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the X-T1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the X-T1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Fujifilm X-T1 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.